 -Then there are the conspiracies.
 Conspiracy theories these days are all the rage and may even be reaching critical mass.
 But did you know the Police Gazette invented this too?
 (Yes, you have the Police Gazette to blame for Alex Jones!)
 In 1951, the Gazette created the conspiracy theory as pop-culture phenomenon with the first in its very long series that proved “Hitler Is Alive!” (see Books below).
 Along those lines, in 2008 we provided evidence six months before the financial crash that Captain Smith of the Titanic was Federal Reserve Chairman Ben Bernanke’s illegitimate great grandfather.
 Later, we proved that John F. Kennedy had actually committed suicide.

-–Serious investigation, however, has always been just as important to the Gazette as fun and games (there actually was serious reporting and analysis in the Hitler series you couldn’t find anywhere else).
+-Serious investigation, however, has always been just as important to the Gazette as fun and games (there actually was serious reporting and analysis in the Hitler series you couldn’t find anywhere else).
 In 2011, we—along with surfing historian Skipper Funderburg—dug into the mystery of “Sandwich Island Girl,” a woman depicted on a Police Gazette cover surfing off the coast of New Jersey in 1888.
 This is, by far, the earliest image or description of anyone surfing on the East Coast of the United States.
 But her identity has remained unknown even though she is likely the first person ever to have surfed on the East Coast.
-Some very recent developments have provided a few more clues, however, which we will present shortly.
+Some very recent developments have provided a few more clues, however, which we will present after further research.

 -Then, of course, we’re not opposed to a righteous crusade.
 In 2008, when Maryland farmer Stan Dabkowski was being harassed by government officials over his pig mud-wrestling attraction, we did an exclusive interview with Stan and helped plead his case.